jawa0919/adb-helper/README.md

 ### FileController

-In the file management system, the opened file is the local mirror copy of the file in the device, and the file in the device cannot be edited.
+> In the file management system, the open file is a copy of the local image of the device file.

-In addition, in / data / data /, the relevant file directory cannot be obtained due to lack of permission.
-The APK list is used to virtualize the relevant file directory.
+> In the `/data/data/` directory, the directory cannot be obtained due to lack of permission.
+The related file directory is simulated.

 - [x] openFile
 - [x] openInTheSide
+- [x] openInLocalExplorer
 - [x] newFolder
 - [x] copyPath
 - [x] rename